• About Trudy

 Tower of London Bridge at Christmastime!

 Then, after the Tower Bridge we strolled along the Thames toward Westminster in the early evening.
-We stopped at the Tate Museum of Modern Art, with free admission and even walked by Shakespeare’s Globe nearby.
-Also, we strolled by the iconic London Eye, the large Ferris Wheel lit up in neon red.
+We stopped at the Tate Museum of Modern Art, with free admission.
+You can expect to see modern art from iconic masters, such as, Pablo Picasso and Henri Matisse.
+Afterwards, we walked by Shakespeare’s Globe nearby.
+Then, we strolled by the iconic London Eye, the large Ferris Wheel lit up in neon Christmas colors.

 IMG_6868